ibm-skills-network/clarity-knowledgebase/README.md

 # Skills Network Knowledgebase

 Welcome to the public knowledgebase for Skills Network.
-This website is built using [Docusaurus 2](https://docusaurus.io/).
+This website is built using [Docusaurus](https://docusaurus.io/).

 ### Updating the Knowledgebase